blee0128/personal-website-on-aws/README.md

   - For Record name, you will have it empty for benjaminlee28.com and you will place "www" for www.benjaminlee28.com
   - For Record type, Select "A - Routes traffic to an IPv4 address and some AWS resources"
   - For Value/Route traffic:
-    - For endpoint, select "Alist to S3 website endpoint"
+    - For endpoint, select "Alias to S3 website endpoint"
     - For Region, select the region used to create the S3 bucket in Step 2
-    - For S3 bucket, choose the s3 bucket
+    - For S3 bucket, choose the S3 bucket that was created
     - Select "Create Record"

 Note: